 These tolerances result in an initial compression of the Bellows of up to .772” or an extension of up to .208”.

 Of course one could compensate for these (potentially) cumulative tolerances by using the adjustment range of the supports.
-However any consistent and systematic errors (e.g. all flanged tubes at the plus extreme of the allowed tolerance) would add over the entire ~300 m FCT assembly and need to be accommodated in the compression or extension of one bellows.
+However any consistent and systematic errors (e.g. all flanged tubes at the plus extreme of the allowed tolerance) would add over the entire ~300 m FCT assembly and need to be accommodated in the compression or extension of one bellows, or the custom length adjustment of one tube length.

 Diurnal temperature fluctuations